Code-with-Ski/Canvas-LMS-Mods/README.md

     - Enable access report export to CSV button
   - SpeedGrader
     - Enable converting text that resembles links (begins with http:// or https://) to a hyperlink in the comments
-    - Enable changing the draft comment indicator from "\*" to the "DRAFT"
+    - [DEPRECATED] Enable changing the draft comment indicator from "\*" to the "DRAFT"
   - Statistics
     - Enable course reports (Uses Canvas LMS API)
   - Assignments